HEMS 500. Motor Development of Young Children. 3 Hours.

 HEMS 642.
 Theoretical Foundations of Health Behavior Change.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
 Investigates the relationship between health and behavior, with emphasis on both theory and application.
 The course addresses the theoretical foundations of behavior change, including an overview of leading theories as well as critical evaluation of their utility in promoting health behavior change.

 HEMS 643.
 Fundamentals of Motivational Interviewing.
 1 Hour.

-Semester course; 1 lecture hour.
+Semester course; 1 lecture hour (delivered online or face-to-face).
 1 credit.
 Restricted to health behavior coaching certificate students only.
 Introduces students to the fundamentals of motivational interviewing, a state-of-the-art, evidence-based communication and counseling technique.
 MI is designed to build clients’ and patients’ inner motivation and self-efficacy for positive health behavior change and maintenance.
 This course will expose students to the theory, principles and skills of MI that can be utilized with individuals or with groups.

 HEMS 644.
 Advanced Motivational Interviewing.
 1 Hour.

-Semester course; 1 lecture hour.
+Semester course; 1 lecture hour (delivered online or face-to-face).
 1 credit.
 Prerequisite: HEMS 643.
 Expands the students’ exposure, understanding and practice of motivational interviewing, a state-of-the-art, evidence-based communication and counseling technique.
 MI is designed to build clients’ and patients’ inner motivation and self-efficacy for positive health behavior change and maintenance.
 This course will reiterate the importance of the theoretical foundation underlying MI, examine applications of MI and provide opportunities for advancing students’ skills through role-playing specific to health behavior change.

 HEMS 645.
 Application of Motivational Interviewing in Clinical Settings.
 1 Hour.

-Semester course; 1 lecture hour.
+Semester course; 1 lecture hour (delivered online or face-to-face).
 1 credit.
 Prerequisites: HEMS 644, HEMS 647 and HEMS 648.
 Expands the student’s knowledge, skills and competencies in motivational interviewing by focusing on the utilization of this communication and counseling technique in clinical settings (i.e., health/medical care settings).
 Students will be exposed to applications of MI that can be employed with individual patients or clients who present with single disease processes or comorbidities.

 HEMS 646.
 Application of Motivational Interviewing in Group and Community Settings.
 1 Hour.